-Every Wednesday morning, over 200 nuns at Dolma Ling Nunnery and Institute near Dharamsala, India rise before dawn and start a special ceremony to help end the suffering all sentient beings and to aid the nuns on their own spiritual path.
+Every Wednesday morning, over 200 nuns at Dolma Ling Nunnery and Institute near Dharamsala, India rise before dawn and start a special ceremony to Tara to help end the suffering all sentient beings and to aid the nuns on their own spiritual path.

 Starting at 5:30 a.m. and continuing for an hour and a half, the nuns chant special Buddhist prayers to Tara, the female Buddha who embodies the wisdom and the compassion of all enlightened beings.

 The Tara puja is a very beautiful prayer that includes many verses of offering and the famous Praises to the 21 Taras, which are recited many times throughout the puja.
-The elaborate offering involves creating ritual cakes (torma) and the use of musical instruments.
+The elaborate offering involves creating ritual cakes (tormas) and the use of musical instruments.

-It is said that reciting the Praises to the 21 Taras with devotion at any time of the day or night protects you from fear and dangers, and fulfils all your wishes, especially wishes on the spiritual path.
+Reciting the Praises to the 21 Taras with devotion at any time of the day or night protects you from fear and dangers, and fulfils all your wishes, especially wishes on the spiritual path.
 Meditation on Tara brings life on your spiritual path and feeds you with endless energy to continue on the path.